-is done by scan, which contains three mutually recursive region endomorphisms (count, after_lparen, and after_star) written in accordance with the guidelines in Section 12.3.
-The built-in TextIO.inputN function understands storage modes; if called with storage mode atbot, it will reset the region where the string should be put before reading the string from the input.
+The built-in function Posix.IO.readVec, which reads a vector of bytes from an open file descriptor, understands storage modes; if called with storage mode atbot, it will reset the region where the byte vector should be put before reading the bytes from the file descriptor.
 Consequently, at every call of next, the "input buffer region" will be reset.

-The other important loop in the program is driver, a function that repeatedly reads a file name from a given input stream, opens the file with that name, and calls scan to process the file.
+The other important loop in the program is driver, a function that repeatedly reads a file name from a given file descriptor, opens the file with that name, and calls scan to process the file.
 Once again, we want to keep at most one file name in memory at a time, so we would like the region containing the file name to be reset upon each iteration.
 As it turns out, readWord will always try to store the string it creates at the bottom of the region in question.